 You could say that fine art photographer Brooke Shaden is living the dream, literally.
 Her images — often self-portraits — have a dreamlike quality that's gorgeous, moving and sometimes a little unsettling.
-We connected with the artist to learn where all that passion comes from.
+We connected with the artist, and subject of our series Spark, to learn where all that passion comes from.

 When I was young, I was inspired by anything around me, by nature, by dreams.
 I went into any craft, whether it was writing or filmmaking or photography, with inspiration in my back pocket from the forest, from rivers, from anything in nature, and having this innate sense of darkness within me that I find to be the most fascinating.

 Now I love to look at other artists now as inspiration, especially illustrators and painters.
 One of my biggest influences has been pre-Raphaelite painters.
 The way that they use color and light has directly influenced the way that I edit my images.

 There's a darkness to some of your work.
 Could you talk about that?

 I tend to see anything like pain, or setbacks, or whatever someone has to deal with as the most inspiring thing in life.
 I think that when you deal with something a little bit darker you get to know who you are in a way that you just don't get offered as an opportunity any other time.
 So the more we can look at pain and obstacles as a source of inspiration, the more we can look at life with more passion.

 In Spark , you talk about starting your art with daydreaming.
 How does that work?